Jack Deere

 Jack Deere is an American charismatic pastor and theologian.
 He was an associate professor of Old Testament at Dallas Seminary.

 In the late 1980s, he abandoned his earlier theological position, announcing that he had experienced the charismatic gifts for himself through the ministry of John Wimber.

 From 1988 to 1992 he pastored a Vineyard church, and pastored a Presbyterian church in Montana from 1994 to 1996.
 He remained in Montana for several years while traveling and speaking, and then moved back to the Dallas-Fort Worth Metroplex where he was pastor of Wellspring Church in North Richland Hills, a church now pastored by Dustin Aguilar.

-Surprised by the Power of the Spirit

-Deere's first book, published in 1993, Surprised by the Power of the Spirit, details his journey into charismatic Christianity, arguing against the cessationist position that the miraculous gifts of the Spirit have ceased.
-He deals with the arguments of B. B. Warfield and John MacArthur, among others.
-A companion book, Surprised by the Voice of God, argues for contemporary prophecy and supernatural revelation.
-He speaks about his experience of the Kansas City Prophets and the ministry of Paul Cain.

-Surprised by the Voice of God

-Using biblical and contemporary examples Deere argues that it has always been normal for God to speak to His children both from the Scripture and in their daily experience.
-This book was originally slated to be a chapter in Deere's first book, "Surprised by the Power of the Spirit", but Deere had so much material to cover, a second book was needed.

-The Beginner's Guide to the Gift of Prophecy

-C. Peter Wagner said this book “is the new operator’s manual for those who want to be participants, not just spectators, in today’s prophetic movement.
-This book will help you put it all together, get it up and running, and troubleshoot whatever problems arise.”